-One of my favorite things is to talk to people who are ready to embark on their experience of enlightenment—or even who are just curious.
-If you would like me to come speak to your group. please contact me!
+One of my favorite things is to talk to people who are ready to embark on their experience of en1lightenment—or even who are just curious.
+If you would like me to come speak to your group, please contact me!

 I highly recommend "Home At Last" as Chiruvolu has succeeded admirably.
 In common language, she explicates what is inexplicable—the "not this, not that" of what we label reality.
 She even alludes to what contemporary quantum physics is revealing about what the ancients long ago subscripted.